Cosserat micropolar and couple-stress elasticity models of flexomagnetism at finite deformations

 In contrast, the twist test does show a clear difference in behaviour, even if actual changes in deformation are very small, as listed and visualised in \cref{fig:gtwist}.
 In all cases, the magnetic induction concentrates around areas with significant curvature, and its maximal values are practically the same for both $\gamma_\mathrm{iso}$ and $\gamma_\mathrm{cub}$.
 However, it is more pronounced for $\gamma_\mathrm{cub}$, while yielding virtually no reduction in deformation, as opposed to the influence of $\gamma_\mathrm{iso}$.
 This trend continues even for $\gamma_\mathrm{iso} = \pm 2000$ or $\gamma_\mathrm{cub} = \pm 2000$, which go beyond the graph.
 Thus, the twist test represents a viable candidate to distinguish between the two parameters in a calibration procedure.

-Unlike in prevalent models of the analogous phenomena of flexoelectricity \cite{Codony}, our model presumes non-uniform axial strains due to strain gradients cannot produce the flexomagnetic effect.
+\AS{Unlike prevalent models of the analogous flexoelectric phenomenon \cite{Codony}, our model assumes that a magnetic dipole cannot be treated as a deformable pair of independently displaced charges.
+Rather, it is represented as a point-wise, indivisible axial dipole whose orientation is not altered by purely axial strain gradients.
+Consequently, non-uniform uniaxial deformation alone is insufficient to reorient magnetic dipoles and cannot, by itself, induce a flexomagnetic response}.
 This is verified in \cref{fig:gext}, where the traction vector is set to $\vb{t} = 200\vb{e}_1$.
 Since the cross‐section at the Dirichlet boundary remains unchanged while the cross‐section under the applied traction contracts, the resulting difference in surface size and shape induces both a stress and strain gradient.
 Nevertheless, and despite the substantial resulting extension of $\approx 70 \%$, any magnetic induction is produced solely in the proximity of the support, primarily near the outer-surface of the beam where curvature arises due to transverse contraction.

 Flexomagnetism is a direction-dependent effect.
 As such, changes in the direction of the magnetic induction field are expected to flip the direction of the deformation and vice versa.
 The ability of our model to capture this behaviour is exemplified in \cref{fig:preb}, where we drop the traction vector, and prescribe the magnetic induction field to $\tbmag = \pm 0.1\vb{e}_3$ throughout the domain.
 Observably, changing the sign of $\tbmag$ without changing the sign of $\gamma_\mathrm{iso}$ or $\gamma_\mathrm{cub}$ changes the direction of the deformation.